Manor Hotel fire: Fire

 The third and fourth floors were the only part of the Manor Hotel building directly affected by fire but smoke reached the upper floors, which led to fatalities.
 According to Quezon City Mayor Feliciano Belmonte Jr., the fire may have started in a restaurant and karaoke bar on the third floor.
 Initial reports also suggest it may have started from the overheating of an air-conditioning unit.
 An alternate theory suggested that there was a short circuit in the ceiling of a third floor stockroom.

 Firefighters attempted to save trapped occupants by sawing the iron bars in the hotel room's windows.
 Many of the guests huddled in their bathrooms.
-Two managed to jumped off from the building and survived.
+Two jumped off from the building and survived.

 The fire was put out at around 6:30 am.

 Victims

 74 died in the incident; 62 of which died on site.
 At least one body was found to be charred but investigators concluded most victims died due to asphyxiation or smoke inhalation.
 None of the American attendees to the Don Clowers conference were among the casualties, and all victims were Filipino nationals.
 The injured were rushed to different hospitals namely the East Avenue Medical Center, the Quirino Memorial and Medical Center, the Lung Center of the Philippines, the Quezon City Medical Center, the Quezon City General Hospital, and the Victoriano Luna General Hospital.